alidasdan/hypergraph-partitioning-algorithms/README.md

 contact Ali Dasdan at ali_dasdan@yahoo.com.
 See the COPYRIGHT section below.

+## DIRECTORY STRUCTURE

+At the top level, you see two directories: 'src' and 'input'. 'src' contains all the source files and 'input' contains the input hypergraphs used for testing the executables.
+Under 'src', there is one directory, called 'share', for the shared source files as well as one directory for each algorithm: 'fms', 'plm', 'pfm', and 'sa'.
+Note that there will be three executables under the 'sa' directory, one for each version of simulated annealing.

-## HOW TO COMPILE AND BUILD
+## HOW TO BUILD

-Type 'make' (or 'gmake') to build all executables.
-The executables are all have .x extension: ad_fms.x, ad_plm.x, ad_pfm.x.
+Under 'src', type 'make' (or 'gmake') to build each executable under its own directory.
+The executables are all have .x extension: ad_fms.x, ad_plm.x, ad_pfm.x, ad_sa1.x, ad_sa2.x, and ad_rsa.x.

-With no targets following the make command, the following executables will be generated:
-- 'ad_fms.x'
-- 'ad_plm.x'
-- 'ad_pfm.x;

 # HOW TO RUN

-Type the name of one of the executables in your command line to get the usage information.
+Go to the respective directory for an algorithm and type the name of one of the executables in your command line to get the usage information.
 At minimum, each executable requires the input hypergraph and the number of parts to partition the hypergraph.
 PLM and PFM require additional parameters to create different versions of them, which trade off runtime for partition quality.

 For example, a run of FMS (in 'ad_fms.x') to partition the input hypergraph 'p9' into two parts will produce this output: